We have organised an event to learn more on Apple farming.

 Most of us beginning of year set some goals to accomplish 2021.
 We hope you add this goal of ‘Greening my farm 2021’ Have a way of ensuring you contribute in conserving the environment.

-The positive side of planting fruits trees, is that you get rewarded by having fresh fruits from your farm and extra income you get from extras.
-We are here to assist you by getting quality satisfied planting materials propagated by professionals at best prices.
-We are offering free transport to your nearest town.
+The positive side of planting fruits trees is that you get rewarded by having fresh fruits from your farm and extra income you get from extras.
+We are here to assist you by getting quality certified planting materials propagated by professionals at best prices.

 It takes 3.5 months to get a mushroom harvest.
 A mushroom house measuring 4m by 7m can accommodate 600-700 bags.
 A bag on average produces 1.5kg of mushroom.
 A kg of mushrooms fetches about KSh400 – 500.